hiroMTB/vscode_oF/README.md

 openFrameworks empty example for visual studio code

 Curretly only tested on OSX.

+# Known issue
-"make clean" does not work.
++ "make clean" does not work
++ some json setting parameter is hard coded